caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>&nbsp;</span></p>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
-  normal'><span lang=EN-GB>NOTE: This is now delivering you a “portable” version of the Eclipse Smart Home Designer which just can be copied/moved to different locations or machines without the need of reinstalling.</span></p>
+  normal'><span lang=EN-GB>NOTE: This is now delivering you a Â“portableÂ”
+  version of the Eclipse Smart Home Designer which just can be copied/moved to different locations or machines without the need of reinstalling.</span></p>
   </td>